 Accessibility

 On October 26, 2017, the FCC issued a Report and Order (R&O) and Order on Reconsideration (FCC 17-135) that impacts its Part 68 rules and the ACTA.
-The R&O amends the Part 68 rules to subject ACS telephonic CPE to the same HAC requirements that apply to other wireline telephones.
+The R&O amended the Part 68 rules to subject ACS telephonic CPE to the same HAC requirements that apply to other wireline telephones.
 Such obligations include compliance with TIA-4965-2012, Telecommunications Telephone Terminal Equipment Receive Volume Control Requirements for Digital and Analog Wireline Handset Terminals, as well as compliance with the inductive coupling rule in 47 C.F.R.
 Section 68.316.

-The R&O also amends Part 68 to apply, for purposes of HAC compliance, the same testing, attestations of compliance, registration, labeling, and complaint handling requirements that currently apply to CPE that is directly connected to the public switched telephone network (PSTN) to ACS telephonic CPE.
-These rule amendments require “responsible parties” for ACS telephonic CPE to: (1) have the equipment tested for HAC compliance, with certification of such compliance by a Telecommunication Certification Body (TCB) or, in the alternative, by a Supplier’s Declarations of Conformity; (2) register such equipment in the ACTA terminal equipment database; and (3) provide appropriate labels and other information to consumers regarding HAC compliance (see 47 C.F.R.
+The R&O also amended Part 68 to apply, for purposes of HAC compliance, the same testing, attestations of compliance, registration, labeling, and complaint handling requirements that currently apply to CPE that is directly connected to the public switched telephone network (PSTN) to ACS telephonic CPE.
+These rule amendments require “Responsible Parties” for ACS telephonic CPE to: (1) have the equipment tested for HAC compliance, with certification of such compliance by a Telecommunication Certification Body (TCB) or, in the alternative, by a Supplier’s Declarations of Conformity; (2) register such equipment in the ACTA terminal equipment database; and (3) provide appropriate labels and other information to consumers regarding HAC compliance (see 47 C.F.R.
 Section 68.300).

-Other Items
+Items not Required to be Listed in ACTA Part 68 Database

 The following items do not require formal approval or listing in the ACTA Part 68 Database and no provision has been made for listing such items in the ACTA Part 68 Database: